Mental health support groups

 Image Credit: Youth.SG

-Youth volunteers are trained in advocacy and equipped with basic mental health literacy and peer helping skills to better support fellow peers who might be in distress or suffering from mental health issues in school or at the workplace.
+Youth volunteers are trained in advocacy and equipped with basic mental health literacy and peer helping skills to better support fellow peers facing distress or mental health issues in school or at the workplace.

 Find out more about Campus PSY.